zayd62/mkdocs-versioning/docs/reference/config_options.md

 ## Option: *`exclude_from_nav`*

 This is a **OPTIONAL** option.
-This lets the plugin know what version the docs belong to.
+This lets the plugin know what files to exclude from the navifation.
 The value should be a list of paths from the *`docs`* directory.

 ???+ example "Example *`mkdocs.yml`*"
     ```yaml